jasonbayton/11ty/_src/projects/privacy-policy/index.md

 - **Objection**: Users have the right to object to data processing.
 - **Data Portability**: Users have the right to request transfer of their data to another service.

-**Note**: In business context, individual user requests may be redirected to internal IT/stakeholders with the respective organisation.
+**Note**: In business context, individual user requests may be redirected to internal IT/stakeholders within the respective organisation.

 ### Exercising Rights